DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 The journey ahead is not about rejecting our humanity, but about reclaiming it.
 The experiment is not over.
 Its outcome depends on what we choose to do next.

+# Chapter 26: The Framework Revealed

-# Chapter 26: The Two Generations
+### Chapter 26: The Two Generations

 *Dr. Elena Vasquez stood before the assembled conference, her hands trembling slightly as she prepared to present the most controversial theory of her career.
 The evidence was overwhelming, but she knew how it would sound.*